The Narrows and the Virgin River at Zion National Park — Photo courtesy of Karan Chawla at Unsplash.com.

 Hi there!
 Welcome!
 Thanks for dropping by.
 I hope you’re enjoying a lovely, productive and creative day.

 I’m having an eventful week so far.
 This past weekend, my in-laws came to Utah for a visit with us.
-That was soooo much fun, especially for our daughter, because Grandma spent most of the trip playing with her.
+That was soooo much fun.

 We last saw my in-laws about 7 months ago when we went back to California for a mostly-business trip that also included a limited amount of socializing.
 At the time, Mike’s parents were busy with some important business of their own, so we didn’t get to spend much time with them then.